soul-traveller/rectarg/README.md

 Calibration Targets keep their original digital image for them self, for business reasons.

+With a digital image with colors representing the physical calibration target one can do the following (and possibly more):
+  - For Displays: One could compare display calibration on screen against the physical target directly.
+  - For Printer: One could print a clean target without scanning errors and compare printout of the target against physical target.
+  - For Scanner: Compare a scanned target using a calibrated profile against original colors directly on screen.

 Examples of Targets can be found at:
 Wolf Faust's IT8 targets (12641-1):
 http://www.targets.coloraid.de